Recollections from a Retail Price Change Worker

 Interesting Experiences and Observations of Human Nature

-On Tuesdays, we did the women's department, Wednesday was the men's department, Thursdays was intimates and accessories, and Fridays we did shoes and jewelry.
-We also did hardlines areas of the store, - Health and Beauty, Food, Sporting Goods, Housewares, Domestics and so forth.
+On Tuesdays, we did the women's department, Wednesdays were the men's department, Thursdays were intimates and accessories, and Fridays we did shoes and jewelry.
+We also did hardlines areas of the store: Health and Beauty, Food, Sporting Goods, Housewares, Domestics, and so forth.
 Those were done on certain days as well.

 Interesting times were when customers would learn what areas you'd be working in each day (usually by "schmoozing" with price changers).
 And they would "stalk" you as you scanned the clearance items and as you scanned the end-caps where clearance items were placed, as you marked things down even more.